 Government payors may change their coverage and reimbursement policies, as well as payment amounts, in a way that would prevent or limit reimbursement for our Zio service, which would significantly harm our business.
-Government and other third-party payors require us to report the service for which we are seeking reimbursement by using a Current Procedural Terminology, or CPT, code-set maintained by the American Medical Association.
-For Zio XT we have secured through 2022 temporary CPT codes used for newly introduced technologies and specific to our category of diagnostic monitoring.
+Government and other third-party payors require us to report the service for which we are seeking reimbursement by using a Current Procedural Terminology, or CPT, code-set maintained by the American Medical Association ("AMA").
+For Zio XT, we have secured temporary CPT codes, called Category III CPT codes, used for newly introduced technologies and specific to our category of diagnostic monitoring through 2022.
 The fees associated with these temporary CPT codes are also temporary and may be modified by CMS.
-Relative to the CMS applicable fees after 2022, it is incumbent upon us to successfully secure permanent CPT codes from the AMA by 2022, which are valued by CMS and remain mostly unchanged for five years after the values are initially determined.
-To the extent CMS reduces its reimbursement rates for the Zio XT service, third-party payors may reduce the rates at which they reimburse the Zio XT service, which could adversely affect our revenue.
+After both use data and published clinical evidence is gathered over time on newly introduced technologies, eventually the temporary CPT code can become a permanent code - or what is called a Category I CPT code.
+The process to convert a code from Category III to Category I CPT code is governed by the AMA and CMS.
+Relative to the CMS applicable fees after 2022, it is incumbent upon us to successfully secure permanent CPT codes from the AMA by 2022, which codes are valued by CMS and remain mostly unchanged for five years after the values are initially determined.
+Category I CPT codes can have values and associated pricing that are higher or lower compared to the Category III CPT codes.
+We can provide no assurance that any Category I CPT code secured for the reimbursement of our Zio service will contain values and pricing that are the same as or greater than the existing Category III CPT codes.
+In addition, to the extent CMS reduces its reimbursement rates for the Zio service, regardless of the Category of CPT code, third-party payors may reduce the rates at which they reimburse the Zio service, which could adversely affect our revenue.

-Determinations of which products or services will be reimbursed under Medicare can be developed at the national level through a national coverage determination, or an NCD, by CMS, or at the local level through a local coverage determination, or an LCD, by one or more of the regional Medicare Administrative Contractors, or MACs, which are private contractors that process and pay claims on behalf of CMS for different regions.
-In the absence of an NCD, as is the case with the Zio XT service, the MAC with jurisdiction over a specific geographic region will have the discretion to make an LCD and determine the fee schedule and reimbursement rate associated with temporary CPT codes, and regional LCDs may not always be consistent among all MACs or regions within the US.
+Determinations of which products or services will be reimbursed under Medicare can be developed at the national level through a national coverage determination ("NCD") by CMS, or at the local level through a local coverage determination, or an LCD, by one or more of the regional MACs which are private contractors that process and pay claims on behalf of CMS for different regions.
+In the absence of an NCD, as is the case with Zio XT, the MAC with jurisdiction over a specific geographic region will have the discretion to make an LCD and determine the fee schedule and reimbursement rate associated with temporary CPT codes, and regional LCDs may not always be consistent among all MACs or regions within the United States.
 We have in the past been, and in the future may be, required to respond to potential changes in reimbursement rates for our products.
 Reductions in reimbursement rates, if enacted, could have a material adverse effect on our business.
 Further, a reduction in coverage by Medicare could cause some commercial third-party payers to implement similar reductions in their coverage or level of reimbursement of the Zio service.
 Given the evolving nature of the healthcare industry and on-going healthcare cost reforms, we are and will continue to be subject to changes in the level of Medicare coverage for our products, and unfavorable coverage determinations at the national or local level could adversely affect our business and results of operations.